3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/mongo/intro-to-mongoose.md

 ## Opening Framing (10 minutes / 0:10)

-Before we dive into Mongoose, let's talk a bit about about last week's Mongo/NoSQL lesson. **What are some of the takeaways?**
+Before we dive into Mongoose, let's talk a bit about about Mongo/NoSQL.

 #### What is a NoSQL database?